cab64652/CSE310Portfolio/rust_cryptography_project/README.md

 # Overview

 This is a simple encryption and decryption program.
-It

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote to demonstrate the Rust language.}

-{Describe your purpose for writing this software.}
+It asks the user for a message and a key and uses the key to either encrypt or decrypt the message depending of the user's selection.
+The program takes the message and converts it to a number.
+It then xor's the key and the number to either encrypt or decrypt the message.
+For encryption it returns the encrypted message as a long number.
+In the decryption it then separates the numbers into groups of two and converts them back into letter and returns the decrypted message.

+I wrote this program to give me an introduction to the Rust Language.
+It allowed me to practice using variables both mutable and immutable, the different kind of loops, conditionals, and functions.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}